 How it Smells

-The pine tar scent was strong when I first opened it, and sort of reminded me of a Christmas tree.
+The pine tar bar had a unique scent that sort of reminded me of a Christmas tree.

 But the smell dissipated pretty quickly, and after that I could really only smell it while I was showering, or if I lifted the bar to my face.

-While showering the scent was fresh, outdoorsy and masculine, which added a little vigor to my otherwise boring shower routine.
+While showering the natural woodsy scent was fresh, outdoorsy and masculine, which added a little vigor to my otherwise boring shower routine.

 But I have to admit, what I liked most about the smell is that it didn’t linger after I got out of the shower.